tillmzw/cos/content/posts/29-The-Dinner.md

 The party has a tense dinner with Lord {{% mdref strahd-of-zarovich %}}.

 The party gets food served that they like.
-Its unclear how Strahd knew their favourite food.
+Especially {{% mdref ilizeiros Ilizeiros %}} & {{% mdref thaddeus Thaddeus %}} get their favourite foods from their childhood.
+Its unclear but creepy how Strahd knows about their favourite food.
 There is also fresh food that the party has never seen while travelling Barovia: Apples and more.
 Strahd says that he has people getting stuff to him.

-For Yaroslav - who gets ignored most of the time by Strahd - its the first time he sees these kinds of food.
+For {{% mdref yaroslav Yaroslav %}} - who gets ignored most of the time by Strahd - its the first time he sees these kinds of food.

 There are 3 more vampires sitting next to Strahd at the table: